Sourabhsk870/DAA_LAB-4th-sem-/Program 1/Program 1A/Question.md

 # Program 1A
-  	Create a Java class Called Student withe the followinng details *Name
+  	Create a Java class Called Student with the following details *Name
   		*USN
   		*Branch